[IMAGE] "From the Footplate" - SteamRanger's Enthusiast Website

 Current Program

-• Baggage 83 , our only operational wooden baggage / buffet car, has had a cracked bogie centre bolster replaced and is currently working Cockle Trains, but will require transom rectification works in the near future at MB depot.
+• Baggage 83, one of two other wooden baggage cars modified to operate as a buffet car, has had a cracked bogie centre bolster replaced and is currently working Cockle Trains, but will require transom rectification works in the near future at MB depot.

 What's Involved? - an insight.